oneexists/Bookshelf/README.md

 ## Target Process

-- List finished books
-- List unfinished books
-- List books in progress
 - Provide reading statistics (yearly and overall)
-  - books read
-  - pages read
+  - total books and pages read
-  - by language
+  - books and pages read by language
 - Add quotes to books
 - Add notes to books
   - optionally tag note with topics